jcolag/entropy-arbitrage/2024-07-25-hero-worship.md

  > **TROI**: I know it sounds unusual, but it is understandable.
 Technically, it's called enantiodromia.
 Conversion into the opposite.
 Timothy went from human to machine, from being emotional to being emotionless.
 But the underlying trauma is still there.
 He's just found a new way to suppress it.

-It turns out that [enantiodromia](https://en.wikipedia.org/wiki/Enantiodromia) does actually exist, at least as a psychological concept suggested by Carl Jung, though it doesn't really look like this nonsense...
+It turns out that {% wiki Enantiodromia|enantiodromia|en %} does actually exist, at least as a psychological concept suggested by Carl Jung, though it doesn't really look like this nonsense...

  > **PICARD**: Data, I would like you to make Timothy the best android he can possibly be.